-58.03.11 The complete dirt deflector must be approved by the FIM.
+58.03.11 The complete dirt deflector must be declared eligible for competition by the FIM.
 The manufacturer must supply drawings and photographs of the dirt deflector at the time of homologation.
 The manufacturer must engrave on each dirt deflector: FIM DD/Year/Homologation number (issued by the FIM).